bguiles/monotonic-neural-networks-in-keras/README.md

 The Constraint class is called by a layer every training epoch _after_ the weights are updated by the optimizer, but _before_ those weights are used to make predictions on the next batch.
 A Constraint can be applied to a layer using the kernel\_constraint argument to constrain weights or bias\_constraint argument to constrain biases.

-(While there is no strict reason we can't use SameSign with the bias\_constraint, biases to not need to be constrained to all positive or all negative to ensure monotonicity.
-So we'll ignore those for the time being.)

 The SameSign class works like this: Each layer is initialized with an axis and array of inputs which will be forced to share a sign.
 For the first hidden layer of a neural network, set the axis to 1 to

 ```